honojs/middleware/packages/zod-openapi/README.md

 > [!TIP]
 > `UserSchema` schema will be registered as `"#/components/schemas/User"` refs in the OpenAPI document.
-> If you want to register the schema as referenced components, use `.opanapi()` method.
+> If you want to register the schema as referenced components, use `.openapi()` method.

 Next, create a route: